siongui/userpages/content/articles/2016/01/28/go-gettext-function-frontend-browser-by-gopherjs%en.rst

   <div data-default-string="Home">Home</div>

 You can also wrap a text string in *span* element or other elements instead of *div*.
-Rememeber to modify the Go_ code below accordingly.

-.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/jsgettext/jsgettext.go
+.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/jsgettext/jsgettext-raw.go

 We put translations converted from PO files in the source code.
 The translations are used by *gettext* function to translate a text string.